Blickensderfer typewriter: Scientific keyboard

 One unique feature of the Blickensderfer typewriter was the scientific or DHIATENSOR keyboard.
 The DHIATENSOR layout is shown below (with alphanumeric characters only): Blickensderfer analyzed the English language and proposed a unique and more efficient keyboard based on his research.
-He determined that the ten most frequently used letters were A, D, E, H, I, N, O, R, S, and T and were used in about 70% of written text and in about 85% of all words.
+He determined that the ten most frequently used letters were A, D, E, H, I, N, O, R, S, and T, and were used in about 70% of written text and in about 85% of all words.
 The middle row contained letters that occurred 24% of the time and the top row about 6%.
 Blickensderfer offered the scientific keyboard in the hopes that his more efficient system would replace the clumsy but widely used QWERTY or universal keyboard developed by Sholes and Glidden in 1874.
 Unfortunately for Blickensderfer, no other typewriter manufacturer adopted the scientific keyboard and Blickensderfer had no choice but to offer the universal keyboard on all his machines as an option.
 Toward the end of the company's existence, most machines were sold with the universal keyboard.
 There were modifications to the layout made for Spanish, French, German, and Polish.

-In 1936, Prof August Dvorak proposed a similar keyboard layout, seeking to minimize the distance a typist's fingers travel.
-He proposed the same common letters as Blickensderfer in the middle row of his keyboard with the exception of the R which he replaced with a punctuation key.
-The Dvorak keyboard continues to have a small but loyal following to this day and is available on most major operating systems.